 Lex: We have an occupant who shares her experiences as a blogger.
-In addition, we let the architect explain his vision on the style of the project.
+Also, we let the architect explain his vision of the style of the project.
 If anyone can talk passionately about a project, it’s the person who designed it.

 Lex: We do not get direct reader reactions, but the results we see in the data do indicate that they find the publications interesting.